Back to Documentation

 • Referenced (for context but not modified)

-This level of detail makes the impact of proposed changes crystal clear before any code is touched.
-Team leads can immediately identify if critical legacy code will be modified, if breaking changes are proposed, or if the plan touches files that require additional scrutiny.
+Reviewers can immediately identify if critical legacy code will be modified, if breaking changes are proposed, or if the plan touches files that require additional scrutiny.

 The file-by-file approach also enables precise transmission of approved plans to coding agents.
 Instead of vague instructions like "update the authentication system," agents receive exact specifications: "modify src/auth/session_manager.rs lines 45-67 to add token rotation, create src/auth/token_store.rs with the following structure..."